Heart attack - discharge

 Taking Your Heart Medicines

-Have your drug prescriptions filled before you go home.
-It is very important that you take your drugs the way your provider told you to.
-Do not take any other drugs or herbal supplements without asking your provider first if they are safe for you.
+Have your prescriptions filled before you go home.
+It is very important that you take your medicines the way your provider told you to.
+Do not take any other medicines or herbal supplements without asking your provider first if they are safe for you.

 Take your medicines with water.
 Do not take them with grapefruit juice, since it may change how your body absorbs certain medicines.
 Ask your provider or pharmacist for more information about this.